ivanmbizhev/python-scripts/README.md

 # python-scripts

-This is the second repo, using the VS code IDE.
-Again Python scripts made by watching courses from Udemy
+This is my personal training repo, using the VS code IDE.
+The python scripts written here are made using the course "This Python For Beginners Course Teaches You The Python Language Fast.
+Includes Python Online Training With Python 3"

+Reached Sets